 Create the project in FreeAgent as normal and tick the box marked 'Is 'Employment' under IR35?' in the 'More Options' area.

-You should then manage the project in FreeAgent as you normally would, entering any allowable expenses, bills, bank transactions and invoices and linking them to the project.
+You should then manage the project in FreeAgent as you normally would, entering any invoices, allowable expenses, bills and bank transactions and linking them to the project.

 If other users have access to your FreeAgent account, you should ask them not to include income and expenditure information relating to your IR35-enabled projects, otherwise the figures they enter will be included in your deemed payment calculations.

-Once you’ve entered all the allowable expenses, bills, bank transactions and invoices associated with the IR35 contract (and made sure you’ve linked them to the project in FreeAgent), your IR35 report will be ready for you to review.
+Once you’ve entered all the invoices, allowable expenses, bills and bank transactions associated with the IR35 contract (and made sure you’ve linked them to the project in FreeAgent), your IR35 report will be ready for you to review.

-FreeAgent will use your month 12 payroll calculations to determine whether there is anything further that you need to pay yourself to reduce your deemed payment for the tax year to zero.
-In month 12 of your payroll year, you will need to check that the potential deemed payment figure on your IR35 report has changed to zero after you have generated your month 12 payslip.
-If the figure hasn’t reduced to zero, you will need to go back to your payslip and increase your gross salary and/or your employer pension contributions.
+If you choose to increase your monthly salary, you will need to check that the ‘Potential Deemed Payment’ figure on your IR35 report has changed to zero once you have generated your month 12 payslip.
+If the figure hasn’t reduced to zero, you will need to return to the payslip and increase your gross salary and/or employer pension contributions.